babashka/fs/README.md

 Behaviour can vary on different file systems and OSes.
 If you uncover some interesting nuance, please let us know.

+### Windows & Links
+You may have to enable the ability to create soft & hard links on Windows.

 ### Empty String Paths
 The underlying JDK file APIs (and, by extension, babashka.fs) typically consider an empty-string path `""` to be the current working directory.
 This means that `(fs/list-dir "")` is functionally equivalent to `(fs/list-dir ".")`.